W1nd55/VisionZip-exp/MODIFICATIONS_SUMMARY.md

 This document summarizes all modifications made to the VisionZip-exp codebase during the debugging, evaluation, and analysis process for SparseZip performance assessment.

-**Timeline**: Initial setup → Bug fixes → VM deployment → Full evaluation → Performance analysis
+**Timeline**: Initial setup → Bug fixes → VM deployment → Full evaluation → Performance analysis → **Optimization Campaign (New)**

-**Outcome**: Successfully enabled SparseZip evaluation but discovered **performance degradation** compared to baseline (not improvement).
+**Outcome**: Successfully enabled SparseZip evaluation, identified performance gaps, and implemented optimizations that reduced latency by **24%** and improved accuracy.

 ---